Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/auth/pinniped.md

 EOF
 ```

+This multi-part YAML creates a self-signed issuer, generates a CA, and issues a serving certificate for the Pinniped Supervisor.
+The certificate is stored in a `Secret` and later referenced in the `FederationDomain` configuration.

-## Step 12.
+## Step 10.
 Read the CA’s public key from the Secret and save it locally for later use

+Retrieve the public key of the CA to use later when configuring the Pinniped Concierge.

 ```bash
 kubectl get secret supervisor-tls-cert \